stevelorenz/comnetsemu/README.md

 ==========
 *A holistic testbed/emulator for the book: Computing in Communication Networks: From Theory to Practice*

 **This project is currently under heavy development [beta]**.

-This project is currently hosted both on [Bitbucket](https://bitbucket.org/comnets/comnetsemu/src/master/) and [Comnets Gitlab](https://git.comnets.net/book/comnetsemu) (on the server of [The Telekom Chair of Communication Networks](https://cn.ifn.et.tu-dresden.de/)).
-The master and dev branches are synchronized.
-The **master** branch contains latest stable sources, the **dev** branch is used as blessed branch for development.

-Issues and pull requests can be created on **both** repositories.
-Please create an issues if there are any problems or feature requirement of the tested.
-It will be answered more quickly than Emails.

 #### Table of Contents